 Scale bars provide a visual indication of the size of features, and distance between features, on the map.
 A scale bar is a line or bar divided into parts.
 It is labeled with its ground length, usually in multiples of map units, such as tens of kilometers or hundreds of miles.
-When a scale bar is added to the layout, it is associated with a map frame and maintains a connection to the map inside of the frame.
-Even if the map scale changes, the scale bar remains correct.
+When a scale bar is added to the layout, it is associated with a map frame and maintains a connection to the map inside the frame.
+If the map scale changes, the scale bar updates to remain correct.

 Insert a scale bar

-When a scale bar is added to the page, it will be automatically associated with the default map frame.
-If there isn't a map frame on the page, the map frame will default to <None>.
-This property is not final, though, and can be modified anytime after the scale bar is inserted.
+When a scale bar is added to the page, it is automatically associated with the default map frame.
+If there isn't a map frame on the page, the map frame defaults to <None>.
+This property is not final and can be modified anytime after the scale bar is inserted.

-On the Insert tab, in the Map Surrounds group, click the New Scale Bar .
-Clicking the top half of the button will insert a default scale bar.
-Clicking the bottom half of the button will display a gallery of scale bar style items from any referenced styles.
-Choosing a style item will insert a scale bar with those properties.
+On the Insert tab, in the Map Surrounds group, click the Scale Bar button .
+Clicking the top half of the button inserts a default scale bar, while clicking the bottom half displays a gallery of all the scale bar style items in the project.
+Choose a style, and on the layout view, click and drag to create the scale bar.

 Modify a scale bar

-You can control the behavior of the scale bar when it is resized, or when the map scale changes, by choosing one of the following options from the Resize Behavior drop-down list in the Divisions group:
+The scale bar Division Value option, as well as the behavior of the scale bar when it's resized or when the map scale changes, can be modified by choosing one of the following options from the Resize Behavior drop-down list:

 - Adjust division value—Preserves the number of divisions and tries to preserve the scale bar width by adjusting the division value.

 - Adjust number of divisions—Preserves the division value and tries to preserve the scale bar width by adjusting the number of divisions.